API

 • The Docker environment supports this functionality natively, via the entrypoint.

-APIs
+The APIs

-GDPR view
+GDPR View

 • /api/data-processings